pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

 .. class:: SHA224()

-    SHA-224 is a cryptographic hash function from the SHA-2 family and standardized by NIST.
-It has a 224-bit message digest.
+    SHA-224 is a cryptographic hash function from the SHA-2 family and is standardized by NIST.
+It produces a 224-bit message digest.

 .. class:: SHA256()

-    SHA-256 is a cryptographic hash function from the SHA-2 family and standardized by NIST.
-It has a 256-bit message digest.
+    SHA-256 is a cryptographic hash function from the SHA-2 family and is standardized by NIST.
+It produces a 256-bit message digest.

 .. class:: SHA384()

-    SHA-384 is a cryptographic hash function from the SHA-2 family and standardized by NIST.
-It has a 384-bit message digest.
+    SHA-384 is a cryptographic hash function from the SHA-2 family and is standardized by NIST.
+It produces a 384-bit message digest.

 .. class:: SHA512()

-    SHA-512 is a cryptographic hash function from the SHA-2 family and standardized by NIST.
-It has a 512-bit message digest.
+    SHA-512 is a cryptographic hash function from the SHA-2 family and is standardized by NIST.
+It produces a 512-bit message digest.

 RIPEMD160
 ~~~~~~~~~